Palladium-hub/KenyaEMR-IaC-Repo/REPO-DEPLOYMENT-EXPLAINED.md

 This document explains the active deployment model for this repository.

 It intentionally describes only the current image-based workflow.
-Legacy runtime deployment helpers are not part of the active operating model and are intentionally omitted from the documented repo tree below.
+This is purely for understanding not the deployment process
 ## 1. What this repository does

 This repository provisions a multi-tenant KenyaEMR deployment on Kubernetes using: